Karthik-Valmiki/new_repo/README.md

-Pulls fresh environmental forecast (rain, hail, wind, dust), AQI forecast, and social disruption signals for each registered zone For returning users (week 3+): recalculates R from the past week's Time Utilization and Delivery Efficiency data Generates new personalized premium for the coming week New weekly premium auto-debited via existing UPI mandate Policy for the coming week activates Monday morning for renewing subscribers
+Pulls fresh environmental forecast (rain, hail, wind, dust), AQI forecast, and social disruption signals for each registered zone For returning users (week 3+): recalculates R from the past week's Time Utilization, Delivery Efficiency, and Completion Rate data Generates new personalized premium for the coming week New weekly premium auto-debited via existing UPI mandate Policy for the coming week activates Monday morning for renewing subscribers